-She was appointed as Resident Choreographer 2020 for Royal Academy of Dance, she was a judge and mentor for BBC Young Dancer and mentor for the biggest UK Hip Hop Festival, Breakin’ Convention and recipient of runner-up prize for Hip Hop Dance Futures Award 2019.
+She is currently a supported artist with Bedford Creative Arts and University of Bedfordshire. for 2020-2021.She was appointed as Resident Choreographer 2020 for Royal Academy of Dance, she was a judge and mentor for BBC Young Dancer and mentor for the biggest UK Hip Hop Festival, Breakin’ Convention and recipient of runner-up prize for Hip Hop Dance Futures Award 2019.

-Julia has worked with Chinese Arts Now for the past 5 years which is an organisation championing British East-Asian artists.
-She is currently a supported artist with Bedford Creative Arts and University of Bedfordshire.
-Cheng also co-directed operas, one of which was awarded the George Butterworth Prize 2020, curated cross-art form exhibitions, theatre shows, dance films and youth productions.
+Julia has worked with Chinese Arts Now for the past 6 years which is an organisation championing British East-Asian artists.
+Cheng also has co-directed operas, one of which was awarded the George Butterworth Prize 2020, curated cross-art form exhibitions, theatre shows, dance films and youth productions.